open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If "true", <a href="operations.md#get-the-lot-for-a-procurementprojectlot">get the lot for the ProcurementProjectLot</a> and add "GPA" to its `.coveredBy` array.
+If "true", [get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and add "GPA" to its `.coveredBy` array.
 Otherwise, discard.

 ```xml
 <cbc:GovernmentAgreementConstraintIndicator>true</cbc:GovernmentAgreementConstraintIndicator>